Highlands Biological Station

 Financial Aid

-Thanks to the generosity of the Foundation, we are able to offer a limited number of financial awards to faculty and graduate students to complete their research in or around Highlands.
-For more information on this program, visit the GIA page.
+Thanks to support from the Highlands Biological Foundation, we offer limited financial awards for faculty and graduate students conducting research in the region.

 To be notified of updates regarding research opportunities at the Station, please fill out the form below.
 By clicking subscribe you agree to be added to our email list.
 You may unsubscribe at any time.